So Why Build an Eco-friendly “Green” Home Anyway?

 An oft-quoted statistic (1) suggests a significant amount of our greenhouse gas emissions can be attributed to our structures (typically the figure is in the 40-50% range) — including residential, commercial, industrial, and governmental — so maybe change really does begin at home (SA) (greenbelt movement).

 (1) According to a recent Fine Homebuilding article, “Better Than Average”, by Brian Pontolilo: “It’s not clear how much our homes contribute to greenhouse-gas emissions and to climate change.
 The most recent data available from the Department of Energy is from 2009-2010.
 Outdated as it is, this data indicates that residential buildings contribute around 20% of total U.S. greenhouse-gas emissions.
 This includes fossil fuels used on-site (e.g. natural gas for cooking and heating) as well as electricity.”
 (September, 2016 issue, p.
 64)

-The title of this blog entry was lifted from this Talking Heads song:
+The title of this blog entry was lifted from a lyric in this Talking Heads song: